REMOTE LEARNING RESOURCES

-Placement tests for Math and English Composition are offered on campus and online, free of charge through the Spring 2021 semester.Students who did not test prior to spring term will need to test in February, before early registration for the Fall 2021 term.
+Placement tests for Math and English Composition are offered on campus and online, free of charge through the Spring 2021 semester.Students who did not test prior to fall term should test as soon as possible to prepare for registration for the Spring 2022 term.

 Not sure if you need to test?
 Need study materials before testing?
 Contact coordinator Claire Pizer at email@example.com or 724-938-5779.

 - Scheduling Center

 The Scheduling Center coordinates schedule development for all first-time and transfer students.
 Staff also monitor successful completion of work in developmental courses and serve students who have scheduling questions.

 Look for information later this semester about early registration, our PennWest California Ready event, and Registration Blitz.